Share

 Conclusion

-BARF is a natural, flexible and very healthy form of feeding – if done correctly.
+BARF is a natural, flexible, and very healthy form of feeding – if done correctly.

 • Good preparation

-• Sound knowledge
+• Solid knowledge

 • Observation of the dog

-• And if necessary, support from a nutritionist
+• And, if necessary, support from a nutritionist